On a class of constrained Bayesian filters and their numerical implementation in high-dimensional state-space Markov

 Figure \ref{fig:twopanels} illustrates the exponential stability predicted by Theorem \ref{thStabilitySl}.
 Specifically, in Figure \ref{fig: Task1}, we display the (approximate) total variation distances $\dtv{\pi_n^{A,N_1} - \pi_n^{B,N_1}}$ and $\dtv{\pi_n^{A,N_2} - \pi_n^{B,N_2}}$, obtained with $N_1=10,240$ and $N_2=1,024,000$ particles, averaged over 128 independent simulation runs.
 The prior distributions for this experiment are almost mutually singular, namely $\pi_0^A = \mathcal{N}(X_0-1,\dfrac{1}{4}I_{dx})$ and $\pi_0^B = \mathcal{N}(X_0+1,4I_{dx})$.
 The total variation distances are plotted versus the observation index (discrete time $n$).
-We see that the total variation distance between the constrained posterior measures with different priors decays exponentially fast, until it hits a Monte Carlo error floor, which is lower as we increase the number of particles in the PF.
+We see that the distance between the constrained filters with different priors decays exponentially fast, until it hits a Monte Carlo error floor, which is lower as we increase the number of particles $N$.

 In Figure \ref{fig: Decay} we show a numerical estimate of the bound in \eqref{eqStabHatS}, which is obtained by a nonlinear least squares fit of the constant $\gamma$ (namely, $\hat \gamma \approx 0.496$).
 We see that the bound holds until the total variation curve approaches the Monte Carlo error floor.